drboog/Shifted_Diffusion/readme.md

 (We did not optimize hyper-parameters, hyper-parameters follow [examples here](https://github.com/huggingface/diffusers/tree/main/examples))

 [Here are some slightly fine-tuned Stable Diffusion 2 models](https://drive.google.com/drive/folders/1ZNR15C9I-Bx7jH-yoTa_RqnXMEJv0qQ5?usp=share_link), we used a total batch size of 8 * 8 * 1 = 64.

+(The models are "slightly fine-tuned", which means we only fine-tuned them for 10k~30k steps, just for example purpose.
+More fine-tuning steps with better tuned hyper-parameters will lead to better results.)

 ### Test fine-tuned Stable Diffusion model